 A will is a formal document that says how someone’s estate (property and things that they own) is to be dealt with when they die.
 A will is sometimes called a ‘Last Will and Testament.’

 Sometimes wills can be used to address where children might go to live if one or both of their parents dies.
 For example, if you and the other parent of your children were not, or are no longer, together as a couple, and you do not wish for your children to live with the other parent should you die, you can indicate this in your will.
 You would specify with whom you would like your children to live if you pass away, and you should indicate why you would like the children to go to live with this person instead of with the other parent.

 BE AWARE, however, that just because you indicate something in your will, particularly around the parenting of your children if their other parent is alive, doesn’t mean that this is what will automatically happen should you die.
-If the other parent wishes to, they can apply for custody of the children, regardless of the wording in your will.
+If the other parent wishes to, they can apply for care of the children, regardless of the wording in your will.
 Your will simply shows your preferences.
 It is always up to a judge to determine whether your preferences are in the best interests of the children involved if the other parent chooses to make an application.

 In any event, it is a good idea to have a will, especially if you have children and/or property.
 Speak to a lawyer who prepares wills for help or for more information.
 Be cautious when using a ‘wills kit’ on your own – often, these types of kits are not monitored by any specific agency, and they may or may not be in the form you need.
 If your will is not prepared correctly, it may be considered invalid.

 For information about making a will, click here.